blschum/Intro-R-RStudio/README.md

 # Intro-R-RStudio
-This workshop will build attendees knowledge about R &amp; RStudio from the ground up.
+This workshop will build attendees knowledge about R and RStudio from the ground up.